stackhpc/magnum/doc/source/user/index.rst

   CIDR of the fixed subnet created by Magnum when a user has not specified an existing fixed_subnet during cluster creation.
   Ussuri default: 10.0.0.0/24

+_`vnic_type`
+  The vnic type to use for ports attached to nodes.
+This is useful if the user wants to attach SR-IOV nics to instances which requires vnic_type=direct.
+  Default: "normal"

+_`master_vnic_type`
+  The vnic type to use for ports attached to master nodes.
+Defaults to the value of `vnic_type` when undefined.
+  Default: ""

 External load balancer for services
 -----------------------------------